KILTprotocol/docs/docs/develop/01_sdk/02_cookbook/01_dids/04_full_did_delete.md

 </TsJsBlock>

 :::warning
-Please note that once deleted, a full DID becomes unusable and cannot be re-created anymore.
+Please note that once deleted, a DID becomes unusable and cannot be re-created anymore.
 This means that all credentials obtained with that DID are no longer valid and must be obtained with a different DID if needed.
 :::